tutek1/DTLabs/03_Platformer2D/lab03.md

 ### CollisionShape2D setup
-Similarly as in 3D, let's set up the shape of the `CollisionShape2D` node. **Select** the `CollisionShape2D` node of the player and set it up like this:
+Similarly to 3D, let's set up the shape of the `CollisionShape2D` node. **Select** the `CollisionShape2D` node of the player and set it up like this:

 ![](img/CollisionShape2D.png)